truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/intro-to-campaign-studio.md

 !!! example "Want to participate?"

-    <a href="https://learn.classy.org/campaign-studio-early-access-sign-up.html">Sign up</a> to gain access to Campaign Studio.
+    <a href="https://learn.classy.org/campaign-studio-early-access-sign-up.html">Sign up</a> to join the waitlist for Campaign Studio.

 ## Access Campaign Studio